Skip to main content

 Doughsense and PocketSmith are both personal finance tools with forward-looking features.
 Both help you see where your money is heading, but they differ in how deep that forward planning goes and where they focus their energy.

 PocketSmith is strong at automated transaction tracking, with bank connections across the US, UK, EU, and 40+ other countries, and its calendar-based budgeting view is unique and intuitive.
-Doughsense does not offer bank feeds but goes deeper into scenario modelling, stress-testing, and long-term financial health analysis.
+Doughsense connects to UK banks on its Plus tier and goes deeper into scenario modelling, stress-testing, and long-term financial health analysis.

 At a Glance